Diagnostics

 For the ADAPT for Kids trial, SMART4TB is partnering with Instituto Nacional de Saúde in Mozambique and Mulago National Referral Hospital in Uganda.

-Diagnostic tech partners include Boditech Med, Co-Diagnostics, Nuclein and Molbio Diagnostics.
+Diagnostic tech partners include Boditech Med, Co-Diagnostics, Molbio Diagnostics, Nuclein and Sherlock Biosciences.

 Input from USAID, USAID country missions, the SMART4TB Regional Collaboratives, and our investigator network is also essential to optimizing SMART4TB’s diagnostic research.